ahadas/automotive-ci/README.md

 As a result, a new pipeline that can build, test, and push a container image from the repository will be created.
 The pipeline is named after the `ContainerBuild` instance and resides within the same namespace as the `ContainerBuild` instance.

+TODO: explain how to set a secret for the image registry

 ### Nightly Builds

 Nightly builds can be disabled by specifying `nightly_builds: false` in the `ContainerBuild` instance.
 However, if nightly builds are not disabled, the operator creates a daily cron job that triggers the abovementioned pipeline.